-The Hudson Valley Writing Project (HVWP) at the State University of New York, New Paltz is a professional development organization whose purpose is to improve the teaching of writing and to promote literacy development at all levels of education, pre-kindergarten through college.
+The Hudson Valley Writing Project (HVWP) at the State University of New York at New Paltz is a professional development organization whose purpose is to improve the teaching of writing and to promote literacy development at all levels of education, pre-kindergarten through college.
 HVWP, a site of the National Writing Project, provides powerful learning opportunities for educators in the Hudson Valley region so that:

 - Teachers have access to a local network in which they share their teaching experiences and study exemplary literacy practices with colleagues in order to continue their professional learning